banner image

 In fact, having some anxiety is important.
 The alertness, energy, and forward thinking it invokes is what helped our ancestors survive.
 It might actually be a big part of what helped you become the high achiever that you are.
 Nevertheless, too much anxiety can be counterproductive and should not be ignored.

-With my nine years of experience supporting clients with overcoming anxiety, I can help you do the same.
-I can teach you how to better understand, regulate, and utilize your anxiety.
+With my decade of experience supporting clients with overcoming anxiety, I can confidently say that online anxiety therapy can help.
+I can teach you how to better understand, regulate, and utilize your emotions.

-You can learn to accept, relate, and cope with it more effectively and as a result, start to experience:
+You can learn to take charge of you mental well-being by accepting, relating, and coping with anxiety more effectively and as a result, start to experience:

 • Calmer moods